ExperienceNovo/webClean.js/readme.md

     - node extensions: inquirer, rx
     - gulp extensions: minify-css, autoprefixer, strip-css-comments, prompt, sourcemaps, uncss, run-sequence

-Open up terminal and navigate to the home directory. sure the files you would like to work with are in their respective folders (/css, /html, etc.).
+Open up terminal and navigate to the home directory.
+Make sure that the files you would like to work with are in their respective folders (/css, /html, etc.).
 You can run webClean.js with the command line tool, or you can run the gulp tasks individually.